22 Rebase for synchronizing work

 git rebase -i main

 This puts us into a textual UI, with guidance at the bottom.
 We can use the arrow keys to move around.
 In this UI we are editing a text file (so we are using the Nano editor).
-Each line is a commit, the lines are instructions and are executed in order.
+To begin, understand that git rebase first changes the pointer to pie_chart_branch to point at the commit we specified.
+It then finds the point at which pie_chart_branch diverged from the specified commit’s history.
+Each line is a command, the lines are instructions and are executed in order.
+In the following case, this is as if we checked out main, and then sequentially called git cherry-pick on the commits in pie_chart_branch.

 * 16fa532 (HEAD -> pie_chart_branch) pie chart 3